 Call it a conversation, or any one of this word’s synonyms - chat, colloquy, converse, dialog, discussion, etc. – this is an hour of informal talk and your opportunity to improve your English speaking and listening skills.
 An American host of the hour will introduce a topic and guide you through discussion around it.
 Come to chat and learn.
 Bring your friends and make even more friends!

-David Murray, U.S. Embassy Hanoi
+Laura Stone, Economic Counselor, U.S. Embassy Hanoi

-December 12, 29: 2:00 - 3:30 pm
+February 6, 2:00 - 3:30 pm

 The goal of the American Center’s Debate Club is to create friendly environment where anyone can express and freely debate their ideas on interesting current topics.
 So if you like to analyze facts, communicates openly, or just interested in debate please make your way to the AC to join our club.